VincePuc99/ArloCloud-RPi/README.md

 If you just want an Arlo’s cloud storage DIY alternative then ArloCloud-RPi is for you! <br />

-The scripts handle tasks such as enabling mass storage (30GB), synchronizing clips and cleaning up old clips. <br />
-All clips are stored in `./ArloExposed` (inside the cloned ArloCloud-RPi).<br />
+The script enables a virtual USB storage of 30GB and sets up a crontab to synchronize clips between<br /> the virtual USB and an exposed folder (`./ArloExposed` inside the cloned `/ArloCloud-RPi`).<br />
-You need to access to this folder to expose them on your preferred service.
+You need to access this folder to view your clips on your preferred service.

 #### ⚠️ WARNING ⚠️
-Two folders will be created in `/ArloCloud-RPi` - `./arlo` and `./ArloExposed`.<br />To avoid data corruption, DO NOT ALTER the `./arlo` one.
+Two directories will be created in `/ArloCloud-RPi` - `./arlo` and `./ArloExposed`.<br />
+To avoid data corruption, DO NOT ALTER the `./arlo` one.
 It's a mount point for `sync_clips.sh`.<br />

 Any other OS's / Distros are untested mainly due to `/boot/config.txt` position.